Methanococcus maripaludis: Amino acid

 M. maripaludis uses carbon dioxide and acetate as substrates for amino acid biosynthesis.
-Each of these substrates can produce Acetyl-CoA through various mechanisms.
-Using carbon dioxide, M. maripaludis can generate Acetyl-CoA from methyl-THMPT, an intermediate of methanogenesis, and carbon monoxide, produced from the reduction of carbon dioxide.
-Using acetate, Acetyl-CoA is synthesized from the AMP-forming acetate CoA ligase.
+Each of these substrates can produce Acetyl-CoA through various mechanisms.Using carbon dioxide, M. maripaludis can generate Acetyl-CoA from methyl-THMPT, an intermediate of methanogenesis.
+This is helped by the reduction of carbon dioxide to a carbon monoxide decarbonylase/acetyl-coA synthase complex(CODH/ACS).
+Alternatively, using acetate, Acetyl-CoA is synthesized from the AMP-forming acetate CoA ligase.
 Acetyl-CoA then acts as a precursor to pyruvate, which promotes methanogenesis and alanine biosynthesis.
 Pyruvate can be converted to L-alanine via alanine dehydrogenase, which is a reversible reaction.
 Once alanine is synthesized, it can be transported into the microbe via alanine permease.

 Glycolysis with formation of glycogen

-M. maripaludis has a modified Embden Meyerhof-Parnas (EMP) pathway, a glycolysis pathway.
+M. maripaludis has a modified Embden Meyerhof-Parnas (EMP) pathway, a variation of the glycolysis pathway.
 Dissimilarly to other organisms that reduce NAD to NADH in the EMP Pathway, M. maripaludis reduces ferrodoxins.
-Additionally, the protein kinases, responsible for transferring phosphate groups between compounds, uniquely rely on ADP rather than ATP.
-Additionally, M. maripaludis is also capable of synthesizing glycogen.
-Due to experimentally observed activities of enzymes involved in both the catabolic and anabolic directions of the EMP Pathway, the latter is utilized to a higher extent, resulting in the formation of glycogen stores.
+Additionally, the protein kinases, responsible for transferring phosphate groups between compounds, uniquely rely on ADP rather than ATP, resulting in a lower net production of ATP.
+However, M. maripaludis is capable of synthesizing glycogen.
+Due to experimentally observed activities of enzymes involved in both the catabolic and anabolic directions of the EMP Pathway, anabolism is utilized to a higher extent, resulting in the formation of glycogen stores.

 Methanogenesis

+Methanogenesis is defined as the biological production of methane via the reduction of carbon substrates such as carbon dioxide, formate, acetate, and methanol.
 In M. maripaludis, the primary carbon source for methanogenesis is carbon dioxide, although alternatives such as formate are also used.
-Though all methanogens use certain key coenzymes, cofactors, and intermediates to produce methane, M. maripaludis undergoes the Wolfe cycle, which converts CO_{2} and hydrogen gas into methane and H_{2}O. 7 different hydrogenases are present in M. maripaludis that allow for the usage of H_{2} as an electron donor to reduce CO_{2.} Some strains and mutants of M. maripaludis have been shown to be capable of methanogenesis in the absence of hydrogen gas, though this is uncommon.
+Though all methanogens use certain key coenzymes, cofactors, and intermediates to produce methane, M. maripaludis undergoes the Wolfe cycle, which converts CO_{2} and hydrogen gas into methane and H_{2}O. The Wolfe Cycle is the core metabolic pathway used by most hydrogenotrophic methanogenic archaea, explaining its utilization by M. maripaludis and other archaic species.
+The seven different hydrogenases are present in M. maripaludis allow for the usage of H_{2} as an electron donor to reduce CO_{2.} Some strains and mutants of M. maripaludis have been shown to be capable of methanogenesis in the absence of hydrogen gas, though this is uncommon.

 Methanogenesis in M. maripaludis occurs in the following steps: